ParthenopeDeepTeam/Fall-Detection-using-LSTM-Autoencoder/README.md

 <p align="justify">
 In this work we propose a system that monitors the pose of people in a scene only through a traditional camera, and learns the way the user behaves.
 The system would learn patterns over time and would therefore be capable of building a solid knowledge of what a normal pose behaviour is, and what it isn't (in particular, falling events).
-Both train set and test set were made ad-hoc for this work, in order to build a dataset that represents a specific task: video surveillance in places like pedestrian areas, parking lots and parks of various type.
-So video footages are setted up to capture a large area, with the camera installed at about 3 meters of heigth.
+Both training set and test set were made ad-hoc for this work, in order to build a dataset that represents a specific task: video surveillance in places like pedestrian areas, parking lots and parks of various type.
+So video footages are set up to capture a large area, with the camera installed at about 3 meters of heigth.
 </p>

 ### Proposed models